patrickbrett/xtJSON/README.md

 ## Should I use this in my project?

 Sure, I'm not going to stop you.
-However, there are a number of inherent security issues about the approaches taken here which mean you really shouldn't use this for anything important, especially if you plan on loading xtJSON documents you didn't write yourself.
+This parser can do some pretty cool stuff and I can think of plenty of interesting use cases.

-xtJSON is powerful enough that it effectively allows you to embed arbitrary JavaScript code in config files, and the parser itself makes web requests that the documents specify.
+Just be aware that there are some security concerns. xtJSON is powerful enough that it effectively allows you to embed arbitrary JavaScript code in config files, and the parser itself makes web requests that the documents specify.
 It's enough to give your company's compliance department an aneurysm or three, even with the 'safe mode' option which blocks the more dangerous features.

 Not to mention this is just a side project and I don't plan on maintaining it actively.